MikeTsundere/Confession/README.md

 How to View

-To experience "Will You Be My Valentine?", simply visit https://byquangthanh.github.io/valentine.github.io/ from any modern web browser.
+To experience "Will You Be My Valentine?", simply visit.  https://byquangthanh.github.io/valentine.github.io/ from any modern web browser.

 How to Contribute